 Tutor information is taken from the Module Catalogue

-It should be possible to do well on this module by reading the notes and watching the videos, attending the lectures and workshops, plus working on the problem sheets, assignments and practicals, without any further reading.
-However, for students who would like some book recommendations for wider reading or an alternative view on the material, especially in the parts of the module on probability.
+You can do well on this module by reading the notes and watching the videos, attending the lectures and tutorials, and working on the problem sheets and R worksheets, without needing to do any further reading beyond this.
+However, students can benefit from optional extra background reading or an alternative view on the material, especially in the parts of the module on probability.